johanan/odata-metadata-processor/README.md

 `buildTypeRoot` is a function that returns a function that takes the full name of the type.
 This allows you to *bind* the search function to a metadata.
 This can be passed around and used to build other types from the same metadata.

 In our example above you could bind the metadata and then build from `odata4.namespace.Orders` which would have `Customers` as a child.

+## Complex and Enum Types
+Properties can be a complex type; a type that has properties but is not an entity and a navigation, or an enum type; a set of values.
+Each type will include any properties (for complex) or members (for enum) at the same level as the property.

 ## findType
 `findType` is the helper method that does all the searching.
 In the same way `buildTypeRoot` binds the metadata, `findType` does the same.
 First pass in the metadata and you will get back a function to search for the fully qualified name in the metadata.